Mixture of Link Predictors on Graphs: Method

 where $y_{ij} = 1$ when a link exists between node $v_i$ and $v_j$ in the graph, and $y_{ij} = 0$ otherwise. $\mathcal{P}$ and $\mathcal{N}$ denote the set of positive/negative links in the graph, respectively.

 There are several benefits to our two-step training strategy. {\bf(1)} {\it Efficiency}: This approach eliminates the need to load every expert into memory simultaneously, as each expert is trained and infers independently; For time efficiency, tuning the gating model to identify the best hyperparameters is more efficient since it involves training only MLPs. {\bf (2)} {\it Effectiveness}: The two-step training strategy helps to avoid the `collapse problem' often encountered in MoE models~\cite{shazeer2017outrageously}.
 This issue arises when only a single expert is consistently selected, leading to the under-utilization and inadequate learning of the other experts.
-By training the experts individually first, we mitigate this risk, ensuring a more balanced and effective utilization of all experts. {\bf(3)} {\it Flexibility}: When introducing new experts into the \framework, it's only necessary to train these new experts and the gating model.
+By training the experts individually first, we mitigate this risk, ensuring a more balanced and effective utilization of all experts.
+We compare two-step and end-to-end training strategies in Appendix~\ref{sec:end2end_results}. {\bf(3)} {\it Flexibility}: When introducing new experts into the \framework, it's only necessary to train these new experts and the gating model.
 All previously trained experts can be seamlessly integrated without the need for retraining.